Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Conclusions

 Section \ref{sec:Vrateinducedtrackingphenomena} shows that this behaviour can appear in a wide range of physical applications.
-The conclusion of our numerical analysis is that the FTLEs are also good indicators of this type of problems even for a non necessarily small transition rate.
+The conclusion of our numerical analysis is that the FTLE are also good EWS for this type of problems even for a non-necessarily small transition rate.
 In Subsection \ref{subsec:6Cnoreturnrateinducetracking}, we analyze transitions with time-dependent rate in some scenarios of rate-induced tracking.
-We incorporate control mechanisms into the system that produce an abrupt acceleration of the transition immediately after an EWS, forcing in many cases the dynamics of the transition to remain in \textsc{Case} \hyperlink{Ac}{{\rm A}}.
-In other words, if $I$ and $J$ have the previous meaning: from the moment that $\Gamma(t)$ enters the dangerous set $J$, we have a short time to return its values to the set $I$, avoiding thus a critical transition; but after this short period of time, the critical evolution of the transition has no-return.
-The applicability of this result depends on the time scales involved in the problem: for instance, if time is measured in millennia, a ``short" interval of time may correspond to enough years to incorporate those control mechanisms.
+We incorporate control mechanisms into the system that produce an abrupt acceleration of the transition immediately after an EWS, in order to force the dynamics of the transition to remain in \textsc{Case} \hyperlink{Ac}{{\rm A}}.
+This is possible only if this control takes place sufficiently early.
+In other words, if $I$ and $J$ have the previously stated meaning, from the moment that the parameter shift $\Gamma$ starts assuming values in the dangerous set $J$, we only have a short interval of time to react and steer its values to the safe set of values $I$, avoiding thus tipping; but after this short interval of time to take action, the critical evolution of the transition has no-return.
+The applicability of this result depends on the time scales involved in the problem: for instance, if time is measured in millennia, a ``short'' interval of time may correspond to enough years to incorporate those control mechanisms.
 Some of the issues mentioned in this final section will be the subject of further research in future publications.